cakehonolulu/cakehonolulu.github.io/_site/content/about.md

 +++
 title = "About me"
 description = "About myself!"
-date = "2022-09-08"
+date = "2024-01-09"
 aliases = ["about-me", "about-hugo", "contact"] author = "cakehonolulu"
 +++

 <br>

-My name is Joel and I am a Spanish Software Developer that has loved everything-computers since I can remember.
+My name is Joel and I am a Spanish Software Developer that has loved everything-computers ever since I can remember.

 I'm always passionate about what I do, be it web development (Front, or back end), pure software developent (High or low level) or any other code-related task; if it's programmable, chances are that I'll love it.